-In today’s post, I want to talk to you about the prettiest villages of the Dordogne, those villages that are included in the list are among the most beautiful villages in France and you will definitely want to visit.
+In today’s post, I want to talk to you about the prettiest villages of the Dordogne.
+Those villages included in the list are among the most beautiful villages in France, and you will definitely want to visit.

-To be on the list of the most beautiful villages in France you have to meet a number of requirements.
-There are 27 criteria but these three are the most important:
+To be on the list of the most beautiful villages in France you have to meet several requirements.
+There are 27 criteria, but these three are the most important:

 - Having a population of less than 2000 people.